Biometal (biology): Lithium

 Lithium is present in biological systems in trace amounts; its functions are uncertain.
 Lithium salts have proven to be useful as a mood stabilizer and antidepressant in the treatment of mental illness such as bipolar disorder.

+Non-natural biometal complexes

+The term biometal can be used as a synonym to a metallic element that is involved in the function of a biomolecule, hence also artificial systems can be considered when talking about biometals.
+Systems such as metalloproteins, metallopeptides and artificial metalloenzymes are examples of biomolecules containing metallic elements.
+The de novo design of structures involving metals in the function of the biomolecule itself is done in a biomimetic fashion but also to enable non-natural activity in biomolecules.

 Biometals in medicine

 Metal ions and metallic compounds are often used in medical treatments and diagnoses.
 Compounds containing metal ions can be used as medicine, such as lithium compounds and auranofin.
 Metal compounds and ions can also produce harmful effects on the body due to the toxicity of several types of metals.
 For example, arsenic works as a potent poison due to its effects as an enzyme inhibitor, disrupting ATP production.
+On the other hand, Ni–Ti–Cu wires are used for artificial heart muscles and iron and gold particles can guide magnetic drug delivery or destroy tumor cells.

+Bigger biometal structures (relying on metallic elements and alloys) in medicine can be classified into three types: fibre, bulk scaffolds, and nanotubes.
+And in some cases the term biometal is also used to refer to metal system with application in biomedicine not directly correlated to the biochemical function of biomolecules but to the biocompatibility of these metal systems.
+Examples are scaffolds of stainless steel or titanium alloy to create screws or plates for osteosynthesis, and titanium bulk for precise engineering of bone tissue.
+For analytical purposes biometals can be employed in magnetic separation of different materials.